jimmy-liew1/my-notes/content/Azure/azure monitor agent.md

 ## Key Points
 - **Installation:** AMA can be installed on individual machines or at scale using [[Azure Policy]], VM extensions, or other tools.
 It can also be automatically installed when enabling certain features.[^2]
-- **[[Data Collection Rules|Data Collection Rules (DCRs)]]:** These rules define what data to collect, how to transform it, and where to send it.
+- **[[data collection rules|Data Collection Rules (DCRs)]]:** These rules define what data to collect, how to transform it, and where to send it.
 DCRs allow for flexible and centralized data collection management.
 - **Deprecation of Legacy Agents:** AMA replaces the older Log Analytics agent, which is now deprecated.
 Users are encouraged to migrate to AMA for enhanced capabilities.
 - **Integration:** AMA integrates seamlessly with other Azure services, enhancing monitoring and security capabilities.
 ## Key Features